 The Mornington Peninsula Shire values the significant contribution that the arts and cultural sector makes to the region.
-An Arts and Culture Advisory Panel has been established to work with Council to help shape priorities, direction and identify opportunities to grow and promote arts and culture across all of the Mornington Peninsula.
+An Arts and Culture Advisory Panel (ACAP) works with Council to help shape priorities, direction and identify opportunities to grow and promote arts and culture across all of the Mornington Peninsula.

-Members of the group have been drawn from diverse range of backgrounds and have extensive knowledge and experience.
+Members of the ACAP are drawn from diverse range of backgrounds and have extensive knowledge and experience.

 Membership of the Panel is comprised of a Councillor Representative and Substitute Councillor Representative, Shire Officers and community and industry representatives who meet at least four times annually.